doncatnip/kanone/README.md

 Why another validation lib ?

-* there is a validation state represented as *Context* throughout the validation process, which stores the current result for a certain field ( e.g. no validator will be called twice within a validation process )
+* There is a validation state represented as *Context* throughout the validation process, which stores the current result for a certain field ( e.g. no validator will be called twice within a validation process )

-* navigation through your data is easily done using context( 'my.child.context' ) once you have created a Context.
+* Navigation through your data is easily done using context( 'my.child.context' ) once you have created a Context.

 * You do not need to maintain a certain order for Fields which are depending